rswinkle/rswinkle.github.io/projects/portablegl.md

 every time you think of some new feature you want to interpolate, you need to define a new struct and a new template function specialization.
 Having a function/pipeline that just takes an arbitrary amount of float data to operate on takes less code *and* even has less runtime overhead since it's a single function that interpolates all the features at once rather than having to call a function for each feature.
-See lines ~1200-1250 of gl_internals.c.
+See lines ~1200-1250 of `src/gl_internals`.
 Obviously it looks more complicated with all the other openGL stuff going on but you can see a simpler version on line 308 that's used for interpolating between line endpoints instead of over a triangle.
 This is closer to his example but still longer because it has to support
 SMOOTH, PERSPECTIVE and FLAT.
 You can see the shape of a straightforward implementation even there though, and the benefits of decoupling the algorithm from the data it operates on.

 [Mesa3D](https://mesa3d.org/) is an open source implementation of OpenGL, Vulkan and other graphics APIs.
 It includes several different software renderers including the Gallium rasterizer (softpipe or llvmpipe depending on whether llvm is used) and Intel's OpenSWR.

+[libosmesa](https://github.com/starseeker/osmesa) is an extraction and clean-up of the subset of Mesa3D 7.0.4 needed to support the old "swrast" software rasterizer and OSMesa offscreen renderer (both of which were removed from upstream Mesa3D in 2020.)  libosmesa's intended purpose is to allow programs to offer a last-resort fallback renderer when system OpenGL capabilities are unavailable (or inadequate), while being fully self contained and buildable as simple C with no external dependencies (which is why the 7.0.4 version was chosen for ths purpose.)
+As that version of Mesa targets OpenGL v2.1, libosmesa may be a useful middle ground between PortableGL's OpenGL 3.x target and TinyGL's minimalist subset.

 [bbgl](https://github.com/graphitemaster/bbgl) is just a very interesting concept.
 When I first saw it soon after it was published I was very frightened that it was exactly what PortableGL is but far more polished and from a better programmer.
 Fortunately, it is not.

 [pixman](http://pixman.org/) I feel like you could use them together or combine useful parts of pixman with PortableGL.